gustafla/hello-rust/readme.md

 # hello-rust

-I'm trying to learn Rust and I'll put all my excercise projects here
+I'm trying to learn Rust and I'll put all my practice projects here